Debunking The Myths: You Need a Computer Science Degree to Become a Web Developer

-This is an oft-asked question, and for good reason.
-Going to school is a massive investment of time and money, and if it’s not truly necessary, why should one devote a portion of one’s life and assets to it?
+"Do I need a degree in computer science to become a web developer?"
+I often hear this question, and for good reason.
+Going to school is a massive investment of time and money, and if it’s not truly necessary, why should you devote a portion of your life and assets to it?

-The truth is that you do not need a college degree to become a web developer, nor is it always that helpful.
+The truth is that you don't need a college degree to become a web developer - nor is it always that helpful to have one.

 Taking this stance can be somewhat of a catch 22.
-If you have a computer science degree, one can argue: “Well, how do you know what it’s like to learn to code for a person who has not gone to school?”
-If you don’t have a CS degree, you’ll hear: “Well, you don’t even realize what you’re missing since you don’t have the right education!”
+If you already have a computer science degree, you could argue: “Well, how do you know what it’s like to learn to code for a person who hasn't gone to school for it?”
+If you don’t have a CS degree, you're likely to hear: “Well, you don’t even realize what you’re missing since you don’t have the right education!”

-And this subset of knowledge can be learned by someone without a degree, even without having any previous programming experience.
-The reason for this is that web development is not predicated upon certain academic disciplines that must be learned in depth and for long periods of time.
-Programming is its own discipline, and it’s one that you can just jump into.
-You can even teach it to yourself if you find the right resources and continuously practice what you learn.
+The subset of knowledge necessary to the typical web developer can be learned by someone without a degree - without any previous programming experience.
+That's because web development isn't predicated upon academic disciplines that have to be learned in depth and for long periods of time.
+Programming is its own discipline, and it’s one that anyone can jump into anytime.
+Some can even teach it to themselves if they find the right resources and put in the hard work to practice what they learn.

-The key behind this is that as you practice, you will learn what you need to know as you encounter new problems.
+The key to learning web development is that as you practice, you will learn what you need to know as you encounter new problems.
 Every time you run into a brick wall, you can Google around a bit and find the right information that you need to solve your problem.
-Then, that tidbit of information will be added to the knowledge base of your mind and complement everything else that you know.
+Then, that tidbit of information will be added to the knowledge-base of your mind and complement everything else you already know.

-In fact, I work with plenty of incredible developers who are as skilled or more skilled than myself, and most of them never took any computer science courses in school.
-And they are not a bunch of crazy super geniuses.
-They’re regular people, who took the time to learn how to code, and practiced what they learned regularly.
+Throughout my career, I've worked with plenty of incredible developers who are as skilled or more skilled than myself, and most of them never took any computer science courses in school.
+And they're not a bunch of super-geniuses!
+They’re regular people who took the time to learn how to code and practiced what they learned regularly.

-To go a step further, even having a CS degree doesn’t mean that you’re ready for a full fledged job at web programming.
-After completing my degree, I wasn't ready for practical work until I then followed certain tutorials to train myself to use Ruby on Rails.
-School is all about theory and academics, and you won’t really absorb what you need for practical work until you practically work.
+To go a step further, even having a CS degree doesn’t mean that you’re ready for a professional web development position.
+After completing my own degree, I found I wasn't ready for practical work until I completed tutorials to train myself in Ruby on Rails (one of the core focuses of our bootcamp at Anyone Can Learn To Code!).
+School is all about theory and academics, and you won’t absorb what you need for practical work until you practically work.

-I am in no way dismissing the value of Computer Science.
-It is wonderful, and has its place in industry in addition academia, and is a lot of fun to learn and be involved in.
-However, one can learn to be a top-notch web developer without having to go to school.
+I want to note that I in no way mean to dismiss the value of Computer Science.
+It is wonderful, has its place in industry in addition academia, and is a lot of fun to learn and teach.
+However, you can become a top-notch web developer without going to school.
 And then you can build your own awesome stuff and take over the world.